michaelneuder/optimistic-relay-documentation/proposal.md

 #### Collusion
 Consider the case where the proposer and the builder are the same malicious actor.
 The builder could submit a large bid with an invalid block in order to ensure that they win the auction through the relay.
 This will result in an invalid block being proposed and the relay accounting system recording that the proposer is owed a large refund.
-However, the bid was collateralized by that same builder, so even though we issue a refund, it is the same actor that is being slashed, so the money is just going from the malicious actor to themselves.
+However, the bid was collateralized by that same builder, so even though we issue a refund, the funds are coming from same actor, so the actor is not earing any extra profit.
 The only downside is that the relay team had to manually issue a refund, but we anticipate this to be a rare occurance, and by only onboarding trusted builders, we minimize this toil.
 Additionally, the proposer didn't accomplish anything other than skipping their slot, which they could do by just turning off their machine in the first place.